dangnelson/WATERBEAR-Shed/01 Foundation/Foundation.md

 | 20' x 30' Heavy Duty Tarp | Cover |  1  || 89.98 |
 |**Total**||||**951.08** |

-Total cost does not include Tax or Delivery fees.
 Materials noted as "(varies)" depends on the frost depth for your location.